A random Schr\"odinger operator associated with the Vertex Reinforced Jump Process on infinite graphs: Statements of the results

-A natural question that emerges from point (\ref{iv}) of the theorem is that of a 0-1 law for transience/recurrence.
-We do not have a general answer but we have an answer in the case of vertex transitive graphs of conductances.
+A natural question that emerges from point \ref{iv} of the theorem is that of a 0-1 law for transience/recurrence.
+We provide an answer below in the case of vertex transitive graphs with conductances.
 We say that \((\ggg, W)\) is vertex transitive if the group of automorphisms of \(\ggg\) that leaves invariant \((W_{i,j})\) is transitive on vertices.
-In particular, it is the case for the cubical graph \(\Z^d\) with constant conductances \(W_{i,j}=W\).
-Denote by \(\aaa\) the group of automorphisms that leave invariant \(W\). \begin{proposition} If \((\ggg,W)\) is vertex transitive and \(\ggg\) infinite, then under \(\nu_V^W\), \(\beta\), \(\psi\), \(\hat G\) are stationary and ergodic for the group of transformations \(\aaa\).
+In particular, it is the case for the cubic lattice \(\Z^d\) with constant conductances \(W_{i,j}=W\).
+Denote by \(\aaa\) the group of automorphisms that leave \(W\) invariant. \begin{proposition} If \((\ggg,W)\) is vertex transitive and \(\ggg\) is infinite, then under the distribution \(\nu_V^W(d\beta)\), the random variables \((\beta_i)_{i\in V}\), \((\psi(i))_{i\in V}\), \((\hat G(i,j))_{i,j\in V}\) are stationary and ergodic for the group of transformations \(\aaa\).
 Moreover, the VRJP is either recurrent or transient, i.e.

-In the first case \(\psi(i)=0\) for all \(i\in V\), a.s., in the second case \(\psi(i)>0\) for all \(i\in V\), a.s. \end{proposition} N.B : The action of \(\aaa\) on \(\hat G\) is \((\tau \hat G)(i,j)= \hat G(\tau i, \tau j)\) for \(\tau \in \aaa\).
+In the first case \(\psi(i)=0\) for all \(i\in V\), a.s., in the second case \(\psi(i)>0\) for all \(i\in V\), a.s. \end{proposition} N.B: The action of \(\aaa\) on \(\hat G\) is \((\tau \hat G)(i,j)= \hat G(\tau i, \tau j)\) for \(\tau \in \aaa\).